Wednesday, July 31, 2013

 But the owners wisely went back to the original, classic design and that's what's on the bottles today.

 Frostie Root Beer is still available today.
-I see it at my Apples grocery store here in Sheffield Lake, and every once in a while I pick up a carton just for old times sake.
+One place where it is available locally is Vermilion Farm Market.
+Every once in a while I pick up a carton just for old times sake.

 Friday, July 12, 2013